 Brian P. Cole is an Assistant Professor of Counseling Psychology in the Department of Educational Psychology.
+He also serves as the Director of Training for the doctoral program in counseling psychology.
 He earned degrees from the University of Kansas (B.G.S., 2006; M.S., 2008) and the University of Nebraska-Lincoln (Ph.D., 2013).
 He completed his pre-doctoral internship at the University of Missouri-Kansas City Counseling Center where he received specialized training in multicultural issues in psychological assessment.
 Prior to his return to KU, Dr. Cole served as the Co-Director of Training in the Counseling Psychology doctoral program at Seton Hall University.

-Dr. Cole is an active member of the Society of Counseling Psychology (APA Division 17), where he serves as Chair-Elect and webmaster for the Section on Positive Psychology.
-He is also the Membership Committee Co-Chair for the Society for the Psychological Study of Men and Masculinity (APA Division 51).
+Dr. Cole is an active member of the Society of Counseling Psychology (APA Division 17), where he serves Past Chair and webmaster for the Section on Positive Psychology.
+He is also the Membership Committee Co-Chair for the Society for the Psychological Study of Men and Masculinities (APA Division 51).

-He teaches graduate courses in positive psychology and psychological assessment.
-His research interests include the areas of men and masculinity (e.g., paternal involvement, mental health, gender socialization, and help-seeking behaviors) and clinical applications of positive psychology (e.g., hope and well-being therapy, positive social media, and strength based-counseling).
-He is currently pursuing licensure in Kansas and Missouri.
+He teaches graduate courses in positive psychology, psychological assessment, diagnosis, and ethics.
+Dr. Cole's Applied Masculinities and Positive Psychology lab (AMPP) focuses the areas of men and masculinities (e.g., paternal involvement, mental health, gender socialization, and help-seeking behaviors) and clinical applications of positive psychology (e.g., hope therapy, goal focused positive psychotherapy, and strength based-counseling).
+He is currently pursuing licensure in Kansas.

-Positive psychology, men and masculinity, psychological assessment, vocational psychology
+Dr. Cole specializes in positive psychology, men and masculinities, psychological assessment, and vocational psychology.